 Population size (adults) in the subregion, similar to all other areas, is poorly understood and not formally monitored.
-Video monitoring of adults in the Russian River has been initiated at Wohler Dam. a seasonal inflatable diversion dam operated from 2000-2015.
-Timing of observations at the dam, incomplete coverage of potential passage routes, and changes in protocol and seasonality, however, have resulted in high degree of uncertainty in counts.
-The maximum count was 580 adults in 2007 and represents a conservative.
-Aside from the counts at Wohler Dam, which are minimum population size estimate (Sonoma County Water Agency, unpub. data), there is no formal monitoring of lampreys in the subregion.
-The only relative certainty is that populations have declined substantially given patterns in drainages to the north and south with count declines and local observations (Goodman and Reid 2012).
+Video monitoring of adults in the Russian River has been initiated at Wohler Dam. a seasonal inflatable diversion dam (2000-2015); however, timing of observations, incomplete coverage of potential passage routes, changes in protocol and seasonality result in highly variable effectiveness.
+The maximum count was 580 adults in 2007 and represents a very conservative minimum population size estimate (Sonoma County Water Agency, unpub. data).
+Aside from these counts, there is no formal monitoring of lampreys in the subregion, and these estimates represent a very rough minimum count.
+The only relative certainty is that populations have declined substantially.